Weeknight dinner just became far more interesting thanks to this a little bit naughty/a lotta bit nice Cauliflower Pasta.

 - Whole Wheat Panko Breadcrumbs.
 Panko makes for the crispiest breadcrumb topping, and the whole wheat option is a subtle way to make this cauliflower pasta a bit better for you.
 Toast them right in the bacon drippings for the max flavor impact.

-- Lastly, remove your pot from the heat and stir in the parsley, lemon juice, remaining salt, remaining Parmesan, and cauliflower mixture.
+- Lastly, remove your pot from the heat and stir everything together.
 Plate your pasta servings, and sprinkle the bacon breadcrumbs on top.
 Be generous.
 Serve, and ENJOY!

 How to Store, Freeze, and Reheat Cauliflower Pasta